DrakirL/DrakirL.github.io/p10/class/cleric.md

 Choose one of the following benefits:
 <br><br>
 **Crusader** <br>
-You gain Proficiency with Advanced Melee Weapons, Advanced Ranged Weapons, Heavy Armor, and Large Shields.
+You gain Proficiency with Advanced Melee Weapons, Advanced Ranged Weapons, Heavy Armor, and Large Shields. <br>
+Starting this Level, you gain 1 additional Hit Point per Level?
 <br><br>
 **Herald** <br>
-You can now use your *Divine Spark* up to 2 times per Rest. <br>
+You can now use your *Divine Spark* up to 2 times per Rest? <br>
+Starting this Level, you learn 1 additional Spell every Level?<br>

 ### Level 2: Divine Wrath
 When you deal damage to one or more creatures with an attack or Spell, you can deal an additional 1d8 damage to one of those creatures. <br>